Cid's Story

 CINDY/CIDNY BULLENS

-Cidny Bullens is a two-time Grammy nominee whose 40-year career in the music business began auspiciously- working with Elton John, Bob Dylan, Rod Stewart, and Pop producer/writer Bob Crewe.
+Cidny Bullens is a two-time Grammy nominee whose 50-year career in the music business began auspiciously- working with Elton John, Bob Dylan, Rod Stewart, and Pop record producer/songwriter Bob Crewe.
 She also sang three lead vocals on the movie soundtrack of Grease.
 In 1978 she recorded her own critically acclaimed album Desire Wire, which earned her a Grammy nomination and catapulted Cindy into the international spotlight.

 Cindy has had success in Nashville writing with some of Country’s hottest songwriters-including the 1994 Country hit Hammer and Nails written with and recorded by Radney Foster.